Mozambique’s legal system is based on civil law.

-"Industrial design" is defined in the CPI as any set of lines, colours or forms in three dimensions that provides a new and original visual look to a product, to a part thereof, and that may be used as a prototype for its industrial production or manufacturing.
+"Industrial design" is defined in the CPI as any set of lines, colours or forms in three dimensions that provides a new and original visual look to a product, or a part thereof, and that may be used as a prototype for its industrial production or manufacturing.

-An industrial design request shall be made in an application in Portuguese, in duly approved form, and be accompanied by drawings, pictures or other graphic representations that are adequate to the object that the industrial design incorporates.
+An industrial design request shall be made in an application in Portuguese, in the duly approved form, and be accompanied by drawings, pictures or other graphic representations that are adequate to demonstrate the object that the industrial design incorporates.
 It may also include a copy of the object that incorporates the industrial design.
 A fee is due for the submission of the request.

 The CPI provides for provisional protection; the registration of an industrial design shall have the duration of five years, counting from the date of deposit of the registration request.
 The registration may be renewed for consecutive five-year periods up to a maximum of 25 years.